View John Hirsch's Obituary on TheDay.com and share memories

 |

-Colchester - John James Hirsch, of Colchester, passed away Feb.
-3, 2019, beloved husband of Shelly; father of Lisa, Megan and Eric; and grandfather of Diana.
+John was devoted to his community, most notably volunteering as a fireman with the Gardner Lake Volunteer Fire Company for over 25 years.
+During that time he served as president and sat on the Board of Directors of the firehouse.
+He was also active in his local Jaycees chapter and spent many happy years volunteering as a coach with Colchester Youth Soccer.
+Faith was important to John and he was a member of the Colchester Federated Church for 39 years.
+During that time he served on many committees, and was recently honored with the distinction Deacon Emeritus of his congregation.
+But most of all, John loved spending time with his family and friends.
+He was the first to offer help when someone needed it, and never complained about the trouble.
+He loved holidays (particularly Christmas), traveling with his beloved wife, especially in their motorhome, spending time with his three children, and doting on his granddaughter.

+He is survived by his wife of 41 years, Shelly (née Hamel) Hirsch, his daughter, Lisa Hirsch Lozano and her husband Gualberto of Los Angeles, Calif.; daughter, Megan Hirsch and her partner Jeffery Strong of East Hampton; son, John Eric Hirsch of Los Angeles, Calif.; granddaughter Diana Lozano of Los Angeles, Calif.; sister, Judith Hirsch and her husband, Angel Alicea of Hastings-on-Hudson, N.Y.; parents-in-law, Joseph and Mary Hamel of Niantic; brother-in-law, Joseph Hamel and his wife, Carol of Syracuse, N.Y.; and several nieces and nephews.
+He is predeceased by his parents and his brother-in-law, Eric Hamel.

-Visitation services will be 4 p.m to 7 p.m., Monday, Feb.7, 2019, at the Aurora-McCarthy Funeral Home, 167 Old Hartford Road, Colchester.
-A celebration of his life will be observed 10 a.m., Friday, Feb.
-8, 2019, at the Colchester Federated Church, (located at 60 Main St. on the Green).
-Burial to follow at Linwood Cemetery.
-In lieu of flowers, donations to the Church or the Gardner Lake Vol. Fire Co.
-Full obituary to follow Wednesday.
+The family will receive guests 4 to 7 p.m.
+Thursday (Feb.
+7th) at the Aurora-McCarthy Funeral Home, 167 Old Hartford Road, Colchester.
+A Celebration of his Life will be observed 10 a.m.
+Friday (Feb.
+8th) directly at the Colchester Federated Church (60 Main Street in Colchester).
+Burial will follow in Linwood Cemetery.
+In lieu of flowers, the family asks for donations to the Colchester Federated Church or the Gardner Lake Volunteer Fire Company. www.auroramccarthyfuneralhome.com